pallets/flask/esof/docs/assignment2.md

 In requirements engineering, ***requirements elicitation*** is the practice of collecting the requirements of a system from users, customers and others stakeholders.
 Before requirements can be analyzed, modeled, or specified, they must be gathered through an elicitation process.
 ***Requirements elicitation*** and ***analysis*** involves collecting as many potential requirements as possible, then refining them to form a complete, concise and consistent set of high-quality requirements, and then analyzing them to start forming a preliminary set of features to be developed.
-The most common practices used in ***requirments elicitation*** includes interviews, questionnaires, user observation, workshops, brainstorming, use cases, role playing and prototyping.
+The most common practices used in ***requirements elicitation*** includes interviews, questionnaires, user observation, workshops, brainstorming, use cases, role playing and prototyping.

 <a name="purpose"/>
 ###Purpose